-Soothing and relaxing classical music reduces sympathetic nervous system activity, alleviates anxiety, relaxes the muscles and provides distraction from thoughts that do not allow you to sleep.
-By improving your sleep quality, you will feel reduced fatigue, tiredness, depression and problems in daytime functioning.
+Soothing and relaxing classical music reduces sympathetic nervous system activity, alleviates anxiety, relaxes the muscles and provides a distraction from thoughts that do not allow you to sleep.
+By improving your sleep quality, you will feel reduced fatigue, tiredness, depression, and problems in daytime functioning.

 Make it a habit to listen to 30 to 45 minutes of relaxing music prior to bedtime to enjoy restful sleep throughout the night.

 Researchers have found that music can help you acknowledge and remember information better.
 Music also promotes cognitive health.
 Listening to music can also help you learn and recall information more efficiently.
 Though it depends on the degree to which you like the music and whether or not you play an instrument.

 A 2006 study published in Brain found a strong connection between listening to music and brain development.
 It found that young children who take music lessons show different brain development and improved memory over the course of a year as compared to children who do not receive musical training.

 Music has a direct effect on our hormones; it can even be considered a natural antidepressant.
 This is because certain tunes cause the release of serotonin and dopamine (neurotransmitters) in the brain that leads to increased feelings of happiness and well-being.
 It also releases norepinephrine, which is a hormone that invokes feelings of euphoria.

 More than 350 million people suffer from depression around the world.
 The above research also found that symptoms of depression only decreased in the group that listened to classical or relaxing music before going to bed.
 One good thing about music: when it hits you, you feel no pain.